top of page

 1. For Regular Members:

 2. To vote and be voted into any leadership position.
 Each member organization may send up to five (5) delegates to the Assembly.
 However, the vote of a regular member organization shall be equivalent to ten (10) votes.
+See Article VIII Section 3 on Decisions and Quorom.

 3. To register a dissenting opinion, criticism and suggestion to any constituted body of the Alliance.